Pad\'e Approximant Neural Networks for Enhanced Electric Motor Fault Diagnosis Using Vibration and Acoustic Data: Experimental Evaluation

 In this work, we evaluate the performance of 1D PadéNets for vibration and audio inputs separately.
 For each input channel, the entire dataset was partitioned into training (80\%), validation (10\%), and testing (10\%) subsets through a sequential temporal split performed separately on each individual signal file.
 Each file, corresponding to a distinct operating frequency and fault class, was split temporally such that the initial 80\% of its segments were used for training, the subsequent 10\% for validation, and the remaining 10\% for testing.
 This approach ensures that the model is evaluated on future unseen data and avoids temporal leakage, which can occur if segments from the same temporal window appear in both training and evaluation sets.
 No shuffling was performed either within or between files.
 Finally, the segments were categorized into fault classes, with each class containing data collected across all operating frequencies and both loaded and unloaded machine conditions.
 The number of samples in each split is summarized in Table~\ref{tab_numsamples}.

-All channels of vibration and audio data were segmented into fixed-length windows of 1000 time-domain samples without overlap to ensure uniformity across the dataset.
+All channels of vibration and audio data were segmented into fixed-length windows of 1000 time-domain samples without overlap.
 Thus, a total of 420 samples were extracted per channel from a single recording.
 The segmentation process divides the continuous time series data into smaller, non-overlapping segments of 1000 samples to balance temporal resolution and model complexity.
 Each segment is then normalized separately.
-Normalization is performed using the min-max normalization technique, where each data point \(x_i\) in a given segment is scaled based on the minimum and maximum values of that segment.
+Normalization is performed using the min-max normalization method, where each data point \(x_i\) in a given segment is scaled based on the minimum and maximum values of that segment.
 The normalization equation can be written as:

 where \(x_i^{\text{norm}}\) is the normalized value, \(x_i\) is the original data point, \(x_{\text{min}}\) and \(x_{\text{max}}\) are the minimum and maximum values of the segment, respectively.
 Figure~\ref{fig4} presents some examples of segmented and normalized vibration and audio waveforms obtained from the first accelerometer and microphone at an operating frequency of 45 Hz.